trifectatechfoundation/trifectatech-website/content/blog/Announcing Zstandard in Rust.md

 We are looking for funding of the compression portion of this library.

 Because of code sharing between compression and decompression, we have looked at the compression code a bit, but most of the cleanup work still needs to be done.
 We did set up benchmarks to ensure compression performance does not unexpectedly regress, and as mentioned we already use the reference implementation's test suite to check that we produce the correct result.

+The remaining work is listed in [Milestone 4: Encoder implementation](https://trifectatech.org/initiatives/workplans/libzstd-rs/#future-work).
+If you’d like to support our work, please contact us; see [trifectatech.org/support](https://trifectatech.org/support/).

 ### Ecosystem integration